 Inflammation interferes with the body's response to the hormone leptin, which signals the brain to stop eating when you're full.
 Resistance to leptin is now thought to be a major driver of weight gain in humans.
 By reducing inflammation, leptin can help with appetite control and weight loss.

-Researchers at the Tehran University of Medical Sciences analyzed how the consumption of tomato juice may help reduce inflammation in people who are overweight.
-They observed that an overweight group given 330 milliliters per day of tomato juice had less inflammation than those given water.
+Researchers at the Tehran University of Medical Sciences analyzed how the consumption of tomato juice may help reduce inflammation in people who have overweight.
+They observed that a group of people with overweight given 330 milliliters per day of tomato juice had less inflammation than those given water.

-The conclusion was that tomato juice reduces inflammation in overweight females, as published in the British Journal of Nutrition in 2013.
+The conclusion was that tomato juice reduces inflammation in females with overweight, as published in the British Journal of Nutrition in 2013.
 Tomato juice may also help reduce the risk of developing other inflammatory conditions, such as cardiovascular disease and diabetes.

 - ScienceDirect: "Learn more about Lycopene"